yifei1510/Ride-Hailing-Operations-Performance-Analysis/README.md

 This project analyses **103,024 ride-booking records** from an Ola/Uber-style ride-hailing dataset for July 2024.
 The goal is to understand platform reliability, driver and customer cancellations, driver availability issues, vehicle-type performance, and location-level operational risks.

-The analysis is designed to match the type of work expected from an **Operations Analyst** in a mobility platform such as DiDi: KPI monitoring, operational insights, dashboarding, cancellation analysis, and data-backed recommendations.

 ## Business Problem

 Ride-hailing platforms rely on fast matching, reliable drivers, and smooth customer experience.
 In this dataset, only **62.1%** of bookings were successfully completed, meaning **37.9%** of bookings did not convert into completed rides.